All paper has disappeared from the warehouse at QPI due to the WMS App (previously ELMO)

 QPI is enthusiastic about using 'destinations' to reserve pallets for customers.
 They do this by classifying products in advance; based on the orders of tomorrow or the day after tomorrow.
 Within a picking list, the order picker can see for assigned product what the stock status is and what the actual workload for an order picker is.
 For unallocated product, the suggestion is made to count down FIFO ("First In First Out") stock, given the available pick lists.
 By using this method, order pickers do not get in each other's way and it prevents them from picking the wrong product.
 Gerard van Herwerden, general director of QPI, explains: “At the moment everything is much more transparent and the traceability is 100%.
 No more mistakes are made in the shipments and the stock is up-to-date, which saves us a lot of time.”

 Since the implementation of the WMS App in the warehouse of QPI, there has been a major efficiency improvement: “The employee who is responsible for the stock can start an hour later and the warehouse can be managed better, because progress is now clearly visible.
 All paper has also disappeared from the warehouse.
 We should have had this a year earlier!"
 To illustrate what improvements the application has made to QPI, jem-id has developed a corporate video:

 Various options within the software package

-In addition to ELMO, QPI also uses various other modules / packages within GreenCommerce.
+In addition to the WMS App, QPI also uses various other modules / packages within GreenCommerce.
 For example, QPI uses the financial connection to Blue10 to process purchase invoices directly in GreenCommerce.
 They also have a customs service connection via FreshBabel Messenger; this connection allows them to communicate customs declarations to customs agents and carriers via a single button, making customs declarations easier and faster to process in GreenCommerce.
 The overview below lists the other modules / packages that are used by QPI.